GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ```bash
 nextflow run christopher-hakkaart/nf-core-demo -profile test,singularity -r main
 ```
+??? warning "This run requires 6GB of memory"

+    If your sssion was spawned with less than 8GB of memory, above run will fail with the following error
+    ```
+    Caused by:
+    Process requirement exceeds available memory -- req: 6 GB; avail: 4 GB
+    ```
 The command line output will print something like this:

 ```console title="Output"